Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Let's pop the hood.
+Pop the hood.
 The upper is an engineered mesh that New Balance describes as "smooth and breathable".
-It’s designed to be lightweight to offset the heavy bottom unit.
-Honestly, it does a decent job of locking the foot down, though the volume is a bit lower than previous versions—meaning it might feel snug on top of the foot if you have high arches.
+It keeps weight down to balance out the big bottom unit.
+In practice, it locks the foot down well, but the volume is a bit lower than previous versions, so it can feel snug over the top of the foot if you have high arches.

 The midsole is the star, obviously.
-It’s a massive slab of Fresh Foam X. New Balance has used a single-density foam here, which provides a consistent feel from heel to toe.
-It doesn't have the "pop" of their FuelCell racing line, but it’s not meant to.
-It’s a shock absorber, plain and simple.
+It's a massive slab of Fresh Foam X. New Balance uses a single-density foam here, which keeps the feel consistent from heel to toe.
+It doesn't have the “pop” of the FuelCell racing line, and that's the point.
+It's a shock absorber, plain and simple.

-For the outsole, New Balance uses their "Ndurance" rubber placed strategically in high-wear zones.
-They haven't covered every millimeter of the bottom to save weight, but the coverage is substantial enough for daily road use.
-It’s not a trail shoe, though; the rubber is durable but relatively flat, meant for pavement and light gravel paths.
+For the outsole, New Balance uses "Ndurance" rubber in the high-wear zones.
+They don't cover every millimeter to save weight, but there's enough rubber for daily road use.
+It's not a trail shoe, though.
+The rubber is durable but relatively flat, meant for pavement and light gravel paths.

-Weight is surprisingly manageable for a shoe this size, coming in at approximately 306g (10.8 oz) for a men’s US 9.
-It’s not a featherweight, but considering the amount of cushion you’re getting, it’s respectable.
+Weight is surprisingly manageable for a shoe this size, coming in at approximately 306g (10.8 oz) for a men's US 9.
+It's not a featherweight, but considering how much cushioning you're getting, it's respectable.

 Comfort and Fit

-If you’re buying this shoe, you’re buying it for comfort.
-The step-in feel is plush, bordering on luxurious.
-The width profile is standard (D), but New Balance—being the legends they are—offers Wide (2E) and X-Wide (4E) options, which is a lifesaver for many.
+If you're buying this shoe, you're buying it for that cushioned, easy-on-the-feet feel.
+Step-in is plush, bordering on luxurious.
+The width profile is standard (D), but New Balance also sells Wide (2E) and X-Wide (4E) options, which is a lifesaver for a lot of people.

-Sizing Advice: Most users find it runs true to size regarding length.
-However, be warned: the interior volume (vertical space) is a bit shallow.
-If you have a "tall" foot or wear thick orthotics, you might struggle with the instep pressure unless you loosen the laces significantly.
+Sizing Advice: Most users find it runs true to size in length.
+Worth noting: the interior volume (vertical space) is a bit shallow.
+If you have a “tall” foot or wear thick orthotics, you can feel instep pressure unless you loosen the laces significantly.

 "I alternate between these... and asics nimbus... which are also amazing for long distance walking cushion wise but perhaps with less support." — Zappos Customer